liziwl/operating_system_project2/report/project2.md

 - `void clean_single_file(struct list* files, int fd)`

-    Go through the the process file list, and close specific process file by the file descriptor number.
+    Go through the process file list, and close specific process file by the file descriptor number.

 - `void clean_all_files(struct list* files)`

-    Go through the the process file list, and close all process file.
+    Go through the process file list, and close all process file.
 Do this when exit a process.

 ### Algorithms